bntzio/bntz.io/content/entries/2/entry.md

 Whoa!
 I haven't published anything on my journal since my first entry! 😬 I know I know, I said I was going to write daily, but common, I'm just starting to improve my productivity and document my journey, it's hard to do, but yeah I accept it, I procrastinated (again) and I didn't write on my journal as promised 🙄

-Let's get for the second round, today is Sunday! 😄
+Let's get for the second round, today is Monday! 😄

 So a quick recap of what I did last week...